Student Author to Discuss Book

 "In Swordbird, I was exploring the themes of peace and freedom and what happens when you lose your freedom.
 Now in Sword Quest, I' m examining what it means and what it takes to be a hero," said Nancy, adding that she would write a third novel about birds that HarperCollins will publish in winter 2009.

-in 1993.
+Nancy was born in Beijing in 1993.
 She moved to the United States with her parents in 2000.
 In 2004, she started writing her first novel, Swordbird.

 Asked about tips to learn a foreign language, Nancy said: "At first, it was hard to understand what people were saying even though I had learned some English when I was in China.
 Everyone spoke so quickly."